addania/coding/src/pages/TypeScript.md

 > We needed to add ! after querySelector (to tell to Typescript that this button WILL exist).

+> Typescript does not complain for example about if the (HTML) document even exists, or if there is property like querySelector or addEventListener, etc. It does not complain becaise lib is commented out, and our target is es5 or es6.
+But in theory our application maybe is not for browsers, maybe it is a node.js application.
+Leaving lib empty is recommended.

+> If we uncomment lib and leave the array empty, then we override defaults and the libraries are empty, which means now we get all sorts of array, that typescript does not reckognize document, or even console.log, toString, Array<>, etc.

-> Now we can add custom libraries to our tsconfig.json file which would overwrite defaults.
+> If we uncomment lib, then we should add custom libraries to our tsconfig.json file which would overwrite defaults.
+If you hit CTRL+SPACE you get auto-completion and see list of options.
 For our Javascript project we would need:

 ```
      "lib": [